 Sulfur is another essential element in freshwater that is cycled between oxidized and reduced forms by microbes.
-Our marker gene analysis demonstrated that genes encoding for sulfide:quinone reductase (for sulfide oxidation) and the sox pathway (for thiosulfate oxidation) were significantly more abundant in Trout Bog compared to Lake Mendota, with no significant differences between the layers of Trout Bog (Figure 1, Table S3).
-Genes encoding for sulfite reductases were the least abundant sulfur cycling marker genes in all sites.
+Our marker gene analysis demonstrated that genes encoding sulfide:quinone reductase (for sulfide oxidation) and the sox pathway (for thiosulfate oxidation) were significantly more abundant in Trout Bog compared to Mendota, with no significant differences between the layers of Trout Bog (Figure 1, Table S3).
+Genes encoding sulfite reductases were the least abundant sulfur cycling marker genes in all sites.
 Dissimilatory sulfite reductase was observed only in MAGs from Trout Bog, especially those classified as Chlorobiales.
 Because this enzyme is thought to operate in reverse in green sulfur-oxidizing phototrophs such as Chlorobiales (Holkenbrink et al., 2011), this may indicate an oxidation process rather than a reductive sulfur pathway.
-Assimilatory sulfate reduction was the most common sulfur-related pathway identified in the MAGs (Figure 2).

-We observed assimilatory sulfate reduction more frequently than dissimilatory sulfate reduction, suggesting that in these populations, sulfate is more commonly used for biosynthesis, while reduced forms of sulfur are used as electron donors for energy mobilization.
-This is in contrast to marine systems, where sulfate reduction holds a central role as an energy source for organotrophic energy acquisition (Bowles et al., 2014), although sulfate reduction could also be occurring in Lake Mendota’s hypolimnion.
 Sulfur oxidation pathways were observed in MAGs classified as Betaproteobacteria from both lakes and Epsilonproteobacteria in Trout Bog’s hypolimnion.
+Assimilatory sulfate reduction was overall the most common sulfur-related pathway identified in the MAGs (Figure 2, Data S6).

+Assimilatory sulfate reduction was more frequently observed than dissimilatory sulfate reduction, suggesting that in these populations; this suggests that sulfate is more commonly used for biosynthesis, while reduced forms of sulfur are used as electron donors for energy mobilization in these populations.
+This is in contrast to marine systems, where sulfate reduction holds a central role as an energy source for organotrophic energy acquisition (Bowles et al., 2014), although sulfate reduction could also be occurring in Mendota’s hypolimnion.

 Phototrophy

 Primary production (the coupling of photosynthesis and carbon fixation) is a critical component of the freshwater carbon cycle.
 To identify differences in routes of primary production between freshwater environments, we compared marker genes for carbon fixation across sites.
 RuBisCO (ribulose-1,5-bisphosphate carboxylase/oxygenase), the marker gene for carbon fixation via the Calvin-Benson-Bassham (CBB) pathway, was most frequently observed in Trout Bog’s epilimnion (Figure 1, Table S3).
-In contrast, citrate lyase, the marker gene for the reverse TCA cycle, was observed most frequently in Trout Bog’s hypolimnion.